Skip to content

 defineWebExtConfig

-defineWebExtConfig is a function that helps you to custom web-ext's config.
+defineWebExtConfig function helps you to customize web-ext's configuration options.

 Usage: